trailofbits/flying-sandbox-monster/README.md

 # mpclient-rs
 Sandboxing the Windows Malware Protection service with AppContainers...in Rust.

+## Status
+Currently, this does not work within an AppContainer.
+We are currently investigating the cause.

 ## Manual Dependencies
 In order to function, **mpclient-rs** requires some additional dependencies that cannot be automatically included.